4lessandrodev/ts-logs/README.md

 #### Encrypt data

-Encryption is only available for `stackLog` and as cypher.
+Encryption is also available for `stackLog` and as cypher.

 ```ts